A Visit with Lifeway's David Bennett -- Editor Extraordinaire and Encourager of Writers

 Want to know more about this year's Southern Christian Writers Conference?
 (David will be recognized with the Joanne Sloan National Award for the Encouragement of Writers at Friday night's dinner.
 He'll also present a workshop on "How to Pitch to a Magazine Editor."
 He'll also meet with interested writers.)

-The 2024 SCWC is June 7-8 at Valley View Baptist Church in Leeds (Birmingham), Alabama.
+The 2024 SCWC is June 7-8 at The Church at Brook Hills in Birmingham, Alabama.

 Join our SCWC Facebook community, which includes daily inspiration and information about writing and provides updates on conference activities.